ZFWL/Gear-VR-Android-Game/README.md

 ![building textures closeup](https://user-images.githubusercontent.com/18353476/28497537-b679d07c-6f3e-11e7-9dca-4825d375939a.PNG)

 # Upcoming Level Design
 A new level is coming(Late 2017/Early 2018).
-It will take you take out of the City and onto an abandoned Farm where you will face new enemies and obstacles to continue your quest.
+It will take you out of the City limits and onto an abandoned Farm where you will face new enemies and obstacles to continue your quest.

 ![the farm](https://user-images.githubusercontent.com/18353476/30253492-42d3a5b6-963b-11e7-879a-6bc96ce6e624.png)